System Analyser, MyCalc and Expert Mode

 rule criteria.
 For example System Analyser will show you the number of

-bets, wins, strike rate, return, profit etc was for every individual
+bets, wins, strike rate, return, profit etc for every individual

 barrier position, field size, distance and so on.

-also be used to analyse staking plans and in higher level versions of the program
+also be used to analyse staking plans plus jockeys, trainers and breeding performance.

 System Analyser Settings

-with a settings dialogue where you can select which criteria you want analysed.
+with a settings dialogue where you can select what type of analysis and which criteria you want analysed.

 - Select All Criteria: This simply selects all criteria